anlutro/blog/pages/about.md

 Programming has been my main hobby since I got my hands on a book on C when I was 12 years old.
 I consider myself a quick learner with a structured workflow.
-Big fan of open-source, have contributed to many of the platforms and tools I've used.
+Big fan of open-source - I've contributed to many of the platforms and tools I use.

 Other than computers and programming, I enjoy [movies](/movies)/TV shows, [music](/music), travel, playing the guitar, and the occasional video game.